jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-24b.md

 wave that carries him, but he is also courting the danger that its forces might be harnessed into other service. -->

-Third, not all of those whom Marxists include among the utopians lacked contact with mass movements.
+3. Not all of those whom Marxists include among the utopians lacked contact with mass movements.
 Some contact inevitably resulted from the fact that the social and economic conditions which set in motion the intellectual’s pen will also set in motion some group or class of the people—peasants or artisans or agricultural laborers or simply the vagrants and the rabble.
 But